asalmada/x-ray-images-enhancement/README.md

 - Eduardo Garcia Misiuk 9293230

 # Dependencies
-## Packages
-### Python
-`apt-get install python3`

-### venv
-`apt-get install python3-venv`

-## Libraries
-Setup the repository by following the instructions from [installation](installation) section.
-After activating the environment, run `pip install -r requirements.txt` to install the libraries.

 # Installation

+## Dependencies
+This project was tested in Python 3.10 using venv.
+Please follow the instructions for your platform on how to install Python.

+## Project Setup

 Clone the repository with `git clone https://github.com/asalmada/x-ray-images-enhancement`.
 Run `python3 -m venv x-ray-images-enhancement` to install the environment in the repository.

-## Environment
-To activate, run `source bin/activate` in Linux or `source Scripts/activate` in Windows.
-To deactivate, run `deactivate`.
+Activate the virtual environment running `source x-ray-images-enhancement/bin/activate` and then run `pip install -r requirements.txt` to install the dependencies.

-# Demonstration
+## Demonstration
 To run the demonstration, run `chmod 755 demo.sh` and then `./demo.sh`.